siomarapantarotto/English4Kids/README.md

 ## Setup
-To run this app sample, download the project directory to your "AndroidStudioProjects" folder, let gradle fix dependencies and run it.
+To run this app sample, download the project directory to your "AndroidStudioProjects" folder, let gradle solve dependencies if necessary and run it.

 ## App screenshots